ve7kfx/RPG_BBS/README.md

 ## Overview

 This system is a terminal-based **Bulletin Board System (BBS)** designed specifically for **tabletop RPGs**.
 It provides users with the ability to interact in text-based forums, manage characters and NPCs, send private messages, roll dice, and even post ANSI/ASCII images.
 This system is ideal for local hosting and can be used for offline interactions (e.g., over ham radio).
+Ham Radio was the main purpose of this making this program, as I was looking for a good way to get more youngsters involved into both hobbies.

-It features **authentication and access control**, where only the GM (Game Master) can manage specific aspects such as NPC creation and thread locking, while all users are free to post in threads and manage their own characters.
+It features **authentication and access control**, which is unencrypted to conform to the rules of amateur radio where only the GM (Game Master) can manage specific aspects such as NPC creation and thread locking, while all users are free to post in threads and manage their own characters.
+The program can easily be modified to support telent, or ssh connections.

 ### Key Features
 - **Thread Management**: Users can view and create posts in threads that are organized under categories, while only the GM can create new categories and lock threads.